-Vessels or their agents should request inspections for ship sanitation certificates when they provide their New Zealand Advance Notice of Arrival Form (New Zealand Customs Service website).
-The relevant public health unit will then determine if the visit times are appropriate for a ship sanitation survey to be conducted at the port of arrival.
+Ships or their agents should request inspections for ship sanitation certificates when they provide their New Zealand Advance Notice of Arrival Form.
+Public health officers will then determine if the visit times are appropriate for a ship sanitation inspection to be conducted at the port of arrival.

 Port health officials will confirm survey timings with the ship’s agent or grant an extension if timings are not feasible.
 Requests for inspections during ‘silent hours’ (at night or at weekends) should be discouraged unless there are compelling reasons.

 Given the hazards present at working ports, surveys may be deferred until it is safe to do so (e.g. after cargo has been loaded or unloaded).

 Officials have the authority to grant up to a 30-day extension to any vessel as long as its ship sanitation certificate is valid when the extension is granted.